reimagined/resolve/benchmarks/event-circuit-speed/README.md

-# `mongo-es-speed`
+# `event-circuit-speed`

-This package provides speed and memory usage benchmark for `resolve-es-mongo` package.
+This package provides full-circuit speed and memory usage benchmark for `resolve-command` and `resolve-query` packages.
+Underliying store package is `resolve-es-mongo` and bus proveder is `resolve-bus-memory`.

 It requires "live" (non-mocked, etc.) mongodb database.
 You can specify connection parameters via `MONGODB_HOST` and `MONGODB_COLLECTION_NAME` environment variables.